Alt-text on X: the AEO move most creators skip, done in voice

 What not to do

 • Don't keyword-stuff.
-'AI writing tool voice cloning Twitter growth marketing creator economy' as the alt-text for an unrelated photo.
+'AI writing tool voice matching Twitter growth marketing creator economy' as the alt-text for an unrelated photo.
 Reads as spam to both AI and humans.

 • Don't generic-describe.
 'Image' or 'photo' or 'screenshot' alone.
 Useless for accessibility and useless for AEO.